maritocuate/poke-gallery/README.md

 # Poke Gallery App

-Pokemon SPA to see and catch the ones you want. <br/>
+Pokemon SPA to see, search and catch the ones you want. <br/>

 - Developed by Mario Quiroga.